-The Academic Advising Program of the College of Arts & Sciences is comprised of full-time professional advisors, administrators and staff as well as faculty who spend part of their time advising in our office.
+UNC Advising is composed of full-time professional advisors, administrators, and staff, as well as faculty who spend part of their time advising in our office.
 We serve all first-year students and sophomores and students in their junior and senior years with majors in the College of Arts and Sciences.
-Please peruse the information below to learn more about ‘who does what’ in our office.
+Please peruse the information below to learn more about who does what in our office.

-Juniors and Seniors in the College of Arts and Sciences may receive academic advising from their major department as well as from academic advisors in the Academic Advising Program.
+Juniors and seniors in the College of Arts and Sciences may receive academic advice from their major department as well as from academic advisors in UNC Advising.
 The availability of departmental advisors varies with each major department.
 Some departments have a formal faculty advising system for majors.
 In other departments, the advising is less formal.

-Lecturer advisors are faculty members in eight of the largest departments on campus whose primary responsibilities are teaching and advising majors and minors within the department.
-The departments with lecturer advisors are: Biology; Communication Studies; Economics; English; Exercise and Sport Science; Global Studies; History; and Political Science.
-These lecturer advisors hold some office hours in Steele Building and other hours in the department.
-They will be able to discuss courses and opportunities (study abroad, research, etc) within the department, but will typically not focus on general education requirements.
+Teaching Professor Advisors are faculty members in some of the largest departments on campus whose primary responsibilities are teaching and advising majors and minors within the department.
+The departments with Teaching Professor Advisors are Biology, Chemistry, Communication Studies, Drama, Economics, English and Comparative Literature, History, and Political Science.
+These Teaching Professor Advisors hold some office hours in Steele Building and other hours in the academic department.
+They will be able to discuss courses and opportunities (study abroad, research, etc.) within the department, but will typically not focus on general education requirements.

 Undergraduate Professional School Advisors